bui1/CMPUT404-assignment-css-hell/README.md

 # HTML Modifications

 - Removed the styling that came inside of each of the HTML files in the `<head>` tag
-- Linked an external CSS file it in the `<head>` tag so that each of the
+- Linked an external CSS file it in the `<head>` tag so that each of the Gutenberg html files reference it

 # References